rcravens/kit/README.md

 > - **Ansible** as a configuration management tool to ensure your nodes have the right packages and configurations required.

 Follow these steps to create a server environment:
-1. Manually create the desired number of linux boxes you want in your Docker Swarm.
-Future versions will automate this step, but for now you just need to have the new instances running with public / private ip addresses.
-2. Run `kit make server <name>` where `<name>` is the destination name (e.g., prod, stage, test).
-This will scaffold in the files needed to configure the Docker Swarm server.
+1. Run `kit make server <name>` where `<name>` is the destination name (e.g., prod, stage, test).
+This will scaffold in the files needed to provision the Docker Swarm server.
 In the resulting directory:
-   1. Add the ssh key pair to the `.ssh` directory that was created.
-   2. Update the `inventory.yml` file with the IP addresses and key pairs for the manager and worker nodes.
+   1. Update the `swarm_settings.yml` file with the following information:
-   3. Update the `server_settings.yml` file.
+      2. `___AWS_ACCOUNT_ID___` - the Amazon AWS account where the infrastructure will be provisioned.
+      3. `___PREFIX___` - the prefix used in all the infrastructure component names.
+      4. `___DOMAIN___` and `___SUB_DOMAIN___` - the domain and sub-domain to set up DNS records for.
+Your app will be available at https://___SUB_DOMAIN___.___DOMAIN___
+      5. `num_worker_nodes` - update this number to the desired number of worker nodes.
+      6. `is_mysql_needed` - update this flag if MySQL is needed.
+If this flag is `yes` then an RDS - MySQL variant will be provisioned.
+Scroll down to the RDS section and complete the configuration of db name, user, and passwords.
+      7. `is_redis_needed` - update this flag if Redis is needed.
+If this flag is `yes` then an Elasticahce - Redis variant will be provisioned.
+      8. `cidr_first_two_octets` - Set the first to octets of the CIDR block.
+This helps to avoid collisions if you are deploying multiple swarms.
-3. Run `kit provision <name>` command.
-This runs an Ansible playbook that provisions and configures your nodes.
+2. Run `kit provision <name>` command.
+This runs an Ansible playbook that provisions the infrastructure, and configures your Docker Swarm.

-After the above completes, you should have a destination where you can deploy your application.
+After the above completes, you should have a cloud architecture where you can deploy your application.
 Repeat the above steps to create destinations for all your desired environments (e.g., test, stage, prod).

 ## 4️⃣ Deployments
 First we need to configure a Docker container registry for our application.